paulchernoch/feel/src/implementation-plan.md

 Positive unary tests have been implemented as half-open ranges.
 Thus the existing implementation of the "in" operator is sufficient.

-## Simple Expression Tree Walk
+## Literal from Tree Walk

 This is the beginning of converting a parse tree (AST) into a series of OpCodes.
-It addresses the creation of literals and simple mathematical formulas.
+It addresses the creation of literals.

  - [x] Number literal
  - [x] Boolean literal
- - [ ] String literal
+ - [x] String literal
  - [ ] Name literal
  - [ ] Range literal
  - [ ] Range literal as unary test